arielsaffer/pandemic_hpc/README.md

 Submit the script.

 Once your job is complete, if it finished without error, you can calculate the summary statistics.
 If the job was cut short by the time limit, you may need to resume runs.
-To check which runs were completed and write out commands for missing runs, use 'run_checker,py'.
+To check which runs were completed and write out commands for missing runs, adjust and submit 'submit_check.csh', which will run 'run_checker,py'.

-Then modify 'submit_launch.csh' to include the new text file, 'pending_runs.txt', and the remaining resources needed.
+If there are pending runs, modify 'submit_launch.csh' to replace commands.txt with the new text file, 'pending_runs.txt', and the remaining resources needed.

 Once all the runs are completed, adjust and submit 'submit_summary.csh'.
 This script requests exclusive use of a single node to run in parallel with multiprocess using shared memory.